dorothy-zbornak/pull-0x-exchange-calls/README.md

     # What exchange function call to capture (defaults to just mutators).
 Repeatable.
     # Use '!FUNCTION_NAME' to exclude a function.
     [--function FUNCTION_NAME]
+    # Address of the contract being called.
+Defaults to v2 and v2.1 Exchange addresses.
+Repeatable.
+    [--callee ADDRESS]
+    # ABI file of the contract being called.
+Defaults to the Exchange ABI.
+Repeatable.
+    [--callee-abi PATH]
     # The status of the transaction (0 for failure, 1 for success).
 Defaults to either.
 Repeatable.
     [--status 0 | 1]
     # Maximum number of results to return.
 Defaults to unlimited.